-Unfortunately, the Ark server software does sometimes crash and there is nothing we, as a hosting company, can do about it.
-Your server will be automatically restarted within a few minutes and you'll be able to connect again.
-Unfortunately, anything you've done since the last save (usually 5-15 minutes) will be lost.
+Unfortunately, the server software does sometimes crash and there is nothing we, as a hosting company, can do about it.
+Your server will be automatically restarted.
+If it keeps crashing while trying to start up, we will give up and leave it stopped for now.

 Here are some facts we know about Ark server crashing:

-Sometimes a new Ark release have bugs that cause an unusually high number of crashes.
+Sometimes a new game server release will have bugs that cause an unusually high number of crashes.
 When this happens, we'll usually see a fix a few days later.

 In rare cases, the save files become corrupted in a way that lets the server run, but crashes every time a particular player tries to either sign in, or do something.
 To check if this is happening to you, use the Backup tab to take a backup of your save, then use the Wipe button under Basic Settings to delete your save files.
 If this fixes the crashing, your save file is corrupted and will have to be abandoned.
 If your save files are fine, you can then restore them from the Backup tab.